camlab-ethz/GEMS/README.md

 conda install pytorch=2.0.1 pytorch-cuda=11.7 -c pytorch -c nvidia conda install pyg=*=*cu117 -c pyg
 ```
-Optional for training
+Optional for tracking:
 ```
 conda install wandb --channel conda-forge
 ```

 ## PDBbind CleanSplit and GEMS

 PDBbind CleanSplit is a refined training dataset for binding affinity prediction models that is based on PDBbind and has been filtered to reduce redundancy and train-test data leakage into the CASF benchmark datasets.
-The composition of PDBbind CleanSplit can be found in `PDBbind_data/PDBbind_data_split_cleansplit.json`.
+The dataset split is available in `PDBbind_data/PDBbind_data_split_cleansplit.json`.

-We provide PyTorch datasets of precomputed interaction graphs for **PDBbind CleanSplit**, for the complete **PDBbind** database (v.2020) and for the **CASF benchmarks** on Zenodo (https://doi.org/10.5281/zenodo.14260171).
+Precomputed PyTorch datasets for **PDBbind CleanSplit**, the full **PDBbind database (v.2020)**, and **CASF benchmarks** can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.14260171).

-For more information on the available GEMS variants and published datasets, see [GEMS variants and datasets](docs/GEMS_variants_and_datasets.md)
+For details on GEMS variants and datasets, see [GEMS Variants and Datasets](docs/GEMS_variants_and_datasets.md).

-## Run GEMS on example dataset <br />
+## Run GEMS
+### On example dataset <br />
-This repository includes two example datasets of protein-ligand complexes, where each complex comprises a protein stored as a PDB file and a ligand stored as an SDF file.
-Below are the steps to run inference or training using these provided datasets.
+This repository includes an example dataset of protein-ligand complexes, where each complex comprises a protein (PDB file) and a ligand (SDF file).
+Follow these steps to run inference or training using the example dataset.

-* **Dataset Construction:** Use the `GEMS_dataprep_workflow.py` script to preprocess the data and construct the PyTorch dataset.
-This script generates interaction graphs enriched with language model embeddings (e.g., esm2_t6, ankh_base, and ChemBERTa-77M).
+* **Dataset Construction:** Preprocess data and create a PyTorch dataset using `GEMS_dataprep_workflow.py`: This script generates interaction graphs enriched with language model embeddings (e.g., esm2_t6, ankh_base, and ChemBERTa-77M).
 Specify the path to your data directory (containing PDB and SDF files) as an argument.
 If you wish to include affinity labels for training, provide the path to your labels file (CSV or JSON) as an additional input.
     ```
     python GEMS_dataprep_workflow.py --data_dir example_dataset --y_data PDBbind_data/PDBbind_data_dict.json
     ```

-* **Inference:** Run `inference.py` with the newly generated dataset file as input.
-This file will load the appropriate model and the dataset and create a CSV file containing pK predictions.
+* **Inference:** Generate predictions for the newly generated dataset with `inference.py`.
+This script will load the appropriate model and the dataset and create a CSV file containing pK predictions.
 If the dataset contains labels, it will produce a prediction scatterplot.
     ```
     python inference.py --dataset_path example_dataset_dataset.pt
     ```

-* **Training:** Run `training.py` with the newly generated dataset file and a chosen run name as inputs.
+* **Training:** Train the model on the newly generated dataset with `training.py`.
 The script will split the data into training and validation datasets, train GEMS on the training dataset, and validate it on the validation set.
-A new folder named after the run name will be created to save the training outputs.
+A new folder named after the run name will be created to save the outputs.
     ```
     python train.py --dataset_path example_dataset_dataset.pt --run_name example_dataset_train_run
     ```

-## Run GEMS on precomputed PDBbind dataset (Zenodo)
+## On precomputed PDBbind dataset (Zenodo)

-We provide PyTorch datasets of precomputed interaction graphs for PDBbind CleanSplit, for the complete PDBbind database (v.2020) and for the CASF benchmarks on Zenodo (https://doi.org/10.5281/zenodo.14260171).
-Each PyTorch dataset is available in five versions containing different combinations of language model embeddings in the graph features.
-After downloading the the pytorch datasets (.pt files), you can easily run inference on the datasets.
+Download PyTorch datasets of precomputed interaction graphs from [Zenodo](https://doi.org/10.5281/zenodo.14260171) and run:

+**Inference:**
 ```
 python inference.py --dataset_path <path/to/downloaded/dataset_file>
 ```

-To retrain GEMS on a downloaded pytorch dataset, run the following command with the desired run name:
+**Training:**
 ```
 python train.py --dataset_path <path/to/downloaded/dataset_file>  --run_name downloaded_dataset_train_run
 ```